Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Cryptanalysis of the WCWZ protocol

 Note that this value does not included the amount of information leaked when the protocol never aborts in the middle, but continues until all bits are compared and found to be identical instead.
 This is correct, because when $a$ and $b$ are identical, both Alice and Bob surely know all the $n$ bits, and this is allowed since by definition a QPC protocol is secure as long as it does not reveal any extra information on the compared values \textquotedblleft other than what can be inferred from the comparison result\textquotedblright .

-Fig.1 shows $I$ as a function of the value of $m$, as calculated from Eq. ( \ref{I}), with the length of the compared strings $a$ and $b$ is fixed as $ n=360360$.
+Fig.2 shows $I$ as a function of the value of $m$, as calculated from Eq. ( \ref{I}), with the length of the compared strings $a$ and $b$ is fixed as $ n=360360$ (so that $n/m$ is always an integer for $m=2,...,15$).
 From the figure we can find the following results:

 (1) The value of $I$\ grows as $m$ increases.
 It indicates that introducing $ m$ in the WCWZ protocol is completely unnecessary, and taking $m\geq 2$\ in step 2 is not a wise choice.
-The less $m$ value is, the less amount of information will be leaked to Alice and Bob.
-Thus the optimal choice is $m=1$ .
-That is, Alice and Bob should not divide $H(a)$ and $H(b)$ into $ \left\lceil n/m\right\rceil $ groups in step 2.
-Instead, they should better compare them bit-by-bit, like we did in our protocol in \cite{HeIJQI16}.
+The smaller the value of $m$ is, the less amount of information will be leaked to Alice and Bob.
+Thus the optimal choice is $m=1$.
+That is, Alice and Bob should not divide $H(a)$ and $H(b)$ into $\left\lceil n/m\right\rceil $ groups in step 2.
+Instead, they should better compare them bit-by-bit, like we did in our protocol in Ref. \cite {HeIJQI16}.

 (2) If Alice and Bob choose $m\geq 14$, then there is $I\geq 14$ bits.
-In this case the WCWZ protocol is always less secure than ours in \cite {HeIJQI16} for any length of the strings being compared.
+In this case the WCWZ protocol is always less secure than ours in Ref. \cite {HeIJQI16} for any length of the strings being compared.

-(3) When comparing very short strings, the WCWZ protocol is also less secure than ours in \cite{HeIJQI16} even for $m<14$.
-For example, when $n=6$, Eq. ( \ref{I}) gives that $I\simeq 2.53$\ bits when $m=2$, and $I\simeq 1.88$\ bits when $m=1 $.
-On the contrary, when using our protocol in \cite{HeIJQI16} , Eqs.
-(7) and (8) of \cite{HeIJQI16} show that the average amount of information leaked for $n=6$ is merely $I\simeq 1.43$ bits for dishonest Alice and $I\simeq 1.05 $ bits for dishonest Bob, both of them are smaller than that of the WCWZ protocol.
+(3) When comparing very short strings, the WCWZ protocol is also less secure than ours in Ref. \cite{HeIJQI16} even for $m<14$.
+For example, when $n=6$, Eq. ( \ref{I}) gives that $I\simeq 2.53$\ bits when $m=2$, and $I\simeq 1.88$\ bits when $m=1$.
+On the contrary, when using our protocol in Ref. \cite{HeIJQI16} , Eqs. (\ref{IA}) and (\ref{IB}) (i.e., Eqs.
+(7) and (8) of Ref. \cite{HeIJQI16}) show that the average amount of information leaked for $n=6$ is merely $ I\simeq 1.43$ bits for dishonest Alice and $I\simeq 1.05$ bits for dishonest Bob, both are smaller than these of the WCWZ protocol.

-\subsection{Feasibility problems{}}
+\subsection{Feasibility problems}

 The WCWZ protocol is also very costly in terms of quantum resource.